 Pre-made cookies and store-bought ice cream make a lovely and easy dessert.
-Assemble it ahead of time and let it chill in the freezer until ready to serve.
+Assemble it ahead of time and let it chill in the freezer until you're ready to serve.
 To add the ice cream without disrupting the cookies below, place small scoops of softened ice cream over the cookies and then use an offset to spread the ice cream evenly.

 This is a vintage recipe that has been in Jocelyn Delk-Adam's family for decades.
 "It was actually the very first cake I ever learned to bake," she says.
 "I suspect, not only because it is my mother's absolute favorite cake, but also because it was an unintimidating induction into the baking world, with results that even a nine-year-old girl could master."

-Trisha Yearwood is a big fan of salty and sweet mixed together.
+Trisha Yearwood is a big fan of salty and sweet flavor combinations.
 "My grandmother Lizzie Paulk often used biscuits in place of pastry in her recipes," she says.
 "Nowadays, most people use angel food cake or pound cake for this dessert, but I like the old-fashioned mix of the not-so-sweet biscuit with the sweetness of the strawberries and the whipped cream.
 I serve this dessert in the summer with fresh-picked berries from our local strawberry farm."

 Alex Guarnaschelli went to the Feast of San Gennaro in Little Italy in New York City every year growing up.
 "It's a celebration of Italian American culture to the nth degree.
 My favorite items were always the cannoli and the spumoni," she says.
 "Spumoni is an layered dessert that consists of a few flavors of ice cream (often pistachio, strawberry and vanilla to represent the colors of the Italian flag).
 It's festive, colorful and above all, tasty and refreshing.
 This is a good, no-bake dessert with some dramatic flair for spring and summer.
 I make it with sorbet so it's even lighter and more refreshing."